- Section Navigation

-Additional information concerning the American Opportunity Credit and the Lifetime Learning Credit is available in IRS publication 970, Tax Benefits for Higher Education.
+Additional information concerning the American Opportunity Credit and the Lifetime Learning Credit is available in IRS publication 970, Tax Benefits for Higher Education (PDF).
 You may also refer to the IRS Tax Website's Education Credits section for interactive assistance.
 Other questions concerning eligibility should be directed to your tax professional.
 Briar Cliff University cannot offer tax or legal advice.

 Yes, the person claiming you as a dependent can take the credit if you are otherwise eligible.